-Concessionaire: Supervises sales at the concession.
+Concessionaire: Supervises sales at the concession when alcohol is not being served.
 Performs duties as assigned and daily inventory count; stock product from master inventory; prepare product for sale and prepare paper work to record sales and reconcile sales to inventory.